Cambridge-ICCS/FTorch/examples/3_MultiGPU/README.md

 ## Description

-The same python file `simplenet.py` is used from the earlier example.
+The same Python file `simplenet.py` is used from the earlier example.
 Recall that it defines a very simple PyTorch network that takes an input of length 5 and applies a single `Linear` layer to multiply it by 2.